planetbeing/xpwn/README.markdown

 USING
 -----

-The targets of the current repository are two command-line utilities that demonstrate the usage of the library functions (except cmd_grow, which really ought to be moved to catalog.c).
+The targets of the current repository are three command-line utilities that demonstrate the usage of the library functions (except cmd_grow, which really ought to be moved to catalog.c).
 To make compilation simpler, a complete, unmodified copy of the zlib distribution is included.
-The dmg portion of the code has dependencies on the HFS+ portion of the code
+The dmg portion of the code has dependencies on the HFS+ portion of the code.
+The "hdutil" section contains a version of the HFS+ utility that supports directly reading from dmgs.
+It is separate from the HFS+ utility in order that the hfs directory does not have dependencies on the dmg directory.

-The makefile in the root folder will make both utilities.
+The makefile in the root folder will make all utilities.

 ### HFS+